Shaurya-Srivastav/Self-Driving-Car-Simulation-Using-Neural-Networks-and-Machine-Learning/README.md

 - Employs realistic physics concepts such as friction and acceleration to move the car.
 - Collision sensors are designed using the intersection formula and take the point closest to the car.
+- Once the car detects collision, the car stops moving and turns grey.